Hey Mama (Kanye West song): Composition and lyrics

 Musically, "Hey Mama" is a ballad.
 The song is based around a sample of the 1972 track "Today Won't Come Again", as written and performed by American musician Donal Leace.
 Alongside the sample, handclaps are featured throughout.
-The song also includes a moaning vocoder, Tin Pan Alley-styled drums, and an xylophone solo, all of which were contributed by Brion.
+The song also includes a moaning vocoder, Tin Pan Alley-styled drums, and a xylophone solo, all of which were contributed by Brion.
 On the hook, Leace's "la-la-la" vocals from "Today Won't Come Again" are looped, accompanied by harmonies.
 The song closes with synthesizers, contributed by Brion.
 Additional vocals are provided on the song by singer John Legend.

 Lyrically, the song serves as a tribute to Donda from Kanye.
 Kanye details how Donda supported him despite him doing the opposite of what she wanted, alongside depicting how he desired nothing due to her hard work as a single parent.
 He makes a promise to Donda of going back to school, as well as pleading to cry.
 Kanye West also mentions that she had to work at night to keep the lights on.